-Difference Between 43 Grade And 53 Grade Cement
+Difference Between 43 Grade Cement And 53 Grade Cement

 There are different types of cement used in construction works.
-Ordinary portland cement is most widely used cement among them.
-Portland cement is graded according to their strength where the grade denotes the compression strength of concrete that will achieve after setting of 28 days in MPa (Mega Pascals) or in N/mm².
+Ordinary portland cement is the most widely used cement among them.
+Portland cement is graded according to its strength where the grade denotes the compressive strength of concrete that will achieve after setting of 28 days in MPa (Mega Pascals) or in N/mm².
 Ordinary portland is graded 33, 43, and 53.
 In this article, we will discuss the difference between 43 and 53 grade cement.

-The compression strength of 43 grade cement is 43 MPa after 28 days of setting and the compression strength of 53 grade cement is 53 MPa after 28 days of setting.
+The compressive strength of 43 grade cement is 43 N/mm² or 43 MPa after 28 days of setting and the compressive strength of 53 grade cement is 53 N/mm² or 53 MPa after 28 days of setting.

-53 grade cement has a faster setting having a compressive strength of 27 MPa after 7 days is 27 MPa but 43 grade cement gets 23 MPa after 7 days.
+53 grade cement has a faster setting having a compressive strength of 27 MPa after 7 days but 43 grade cement gets 23 MPa after 7 days.

-As 53 grade cement has a faster setting, it is used where earlier strength development is required such as reinforced concrete structures (preferably where the grade of concrete is M-25 and above), cement grouts, prestressed concrete structures of higher grades, instant plugging mortars etc.
+As cement of 53 grade cement has a faster setting, it is used where earlier strength development is required such as reinforced concrete structures (preferably where the grade of concrete is M-25 and above), cement grouts, prestressed concrete structures of higher grades, runways, concrete roads, bridge, sinstant plugging mortars, etc.

-43 grade cement is used in general civil engineering construction work, RCC structures (up to M25 concrete), non-RCC structures, plastering works, flooring, pathways, and asbestos products such as sheets, and pipes. etc where initial setting time is not a criteria.
+43 grade cement is used in general civil engineering construction work, RCC structures (up to M25 concrete), non-RCC structures, plastering works, flooring, pathways, and asbestos products such as sheets, and pipes. etc where initial setting time is not a prime factor.